sem22-dev/vehicle_dashboard/README.md

 ## Project Overview

-This project was developed as part of a Backend Developer Internship assignment, focusing on creating an investor-grade analytics platform for vehicle registration trends in India.
 The dashboard provides actionable insights for investment decision-making in the automotive sector.

 ## Key Features